VFSPhotoReady.com

 What happens

-The most common mistake: submitting a standard Indian passport photo (35×45mm rectangular) or a US passport photo for the OCI portal.
+The most common mistake: submitting a standard Indian passport photo (630×810 px rectangular) or a US passport photo for the OCI portal.
 The OCI portal uses automated facial recognition that checks whether your face occupies the right percentage of the square frame.
-A photo that passes for a US passport may be instantly rejected by the OCI system.
+A rectangular photo that passes for Indian passport renewal may be instantly rejected by the OCI system.

 You will see an error about "head dimensions" or the photo simply will not upload — with no explanation of why.

 The fix: Use a 51×51mm square crop.
-Do not use your passport photo.
+Do not use your Indian passport renewal photo (630×810 px rectangular — sometimes referred to as 35×45 mm) — submitting a rectangular photo to the OCI portal is the most common mistake and source of confusion.
 The face must occupy 70–80% of the frame.

 VFSPhotoReady.com: Automatically detects your face using AI and crops to exact OCI 600×600px specifications — centering your face to the precise measurements the portal requires.
 No guessing, no rejections.